-Life Coaching Tip: Is there something you’ve been thinking about doing, but keep waiting for the “right time”?
+Life Coaching Tip: Is there something you’ve been thinking about doing, but you keep waiting for the “right” time?
 How long have you been thinking about it?
 What is it costing you to continue to wait?
-You only have this one precious life, and so this is important to think about.
+You only have this one precious life, my friend.
 What if it’s the perfect time NOW?

 The weather has been warmer than usual in the Cleveland area this January, but it has also been wet.
-As a matter-of-fact, as I write this, it has been raining for the past three days.
+In fact, as I write this, it has been raining for the past three days.

 It was coming down in buckets yesterday morning when I first woke up.
 Since I was working from home, I had the luxury of putting off my walk a bit in hopes that there would be a break in the weather.

 I typically don’t do this because I don’t like to mess with my habits, but who walks in a downpour, right?